gomu-gomu/ma-java-avancee-projet-seed/README.md

-# Student Management Data Seed
+# Student Management Data Seeder

 This is a script that seeds data for the Student Management web app.